-Corey Kershaw, M.D., is an Associate Professor in UT Southwestern Medical Center's Department of Internal Medicine.
-He is a pulmonologist who specializes in interstitial lung diseases.
+Corey Kershaw, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of it Division of Pulmonary and Critical Care Medicine.
+He specializes in interstitial lung diseases.
 In addition, he serves as Medical Director of the Medical Intensive Care Unit and Respiratory Therapy at William P. Clements Jr. University Hospital.

 Dr. Kershaw received his medical degree from the University of Texas–Houston.
 He performed his residency in internal medicine and his fellowship in pulmonary and critical care medicine at Emory University.

 With his colleagues in the Interstitial Lung Disease Program at UT Southwestern, he participates in IPFnet and industry-funded clinical trials to help find treatments for idiopathic pulmonary fibrosis, as well as other interstitial lung diseases.

 - Medical School